Skip to main content

 Insulate your home to improve energy efficiency and stop the heat from escaping.

-Last updated November 2022
+Last updated October 2025

 A well-insulated house keeps warmth exactly where you need it – indoors.
 Loft insulation is a simple and effective way to reduce your heating bills, improve energy efficiency and is a home improvement you can do yourself.

-Before you embark on insulating your loft, you’ll need to make sure it’s in good condition and dry, otherwise the insulation won’t work properly and you could be trapping dampness and mould in.
+Before you embark on insulating your loft, you’ll need to make sure it’s in good condition and dry, otherwise the insulation won’t work properly and you could be trapping in dampness and mould.
 If you’re planning a home retrofit – where improvement works are made to improve the energy efficiency of your home – insulation is the recommended first step, to ensure any other improvements have the maximum results.

 Here’s how much a typical installation could cost you, how much you could save on your energy bill by topping up your loft insulation from 120mm to 270mm.